muromeo1/TwitterAPI/README.md

           or

-* Clone my "Twitter_consumidor" repository and use simultaneously
+* Clone my "Twitter_consumidor" repository and use simultaneously with the API.
+More information here: